Blood: Carbon monoxide poisoning

 Substances other than oxygen can bind to hemoglobin; in some cases, this can cause irreversible damage to the body.
 Carbon monoxide, for example, is extremely dangerous when carried to the blood via the lungs by inhalation, because carbon monoxide irreversibly binds to hemoglobin to form carboxyhemoglobin, so that less hemoglobin is free to bind oxygen, and fewer oxygen molecules can be transported throughout the blood.
-This can cause suffocation insidiously.
-A fire burning in an enclosed room with poor ventilation presents a very dangerous hazard, since it can create a build-up of carbon monoxide in the air.
+This can cause suffocation.
+A fire burning in an enclosed room with poor ventilation presents a dangerous hazard, since it can create a build-up of carbon monoxide in the air.
 Some carbon monoxide binds to hemoglobin when smoking tobacco.

 Treatments

 Transfusion

 Blood for transfusion is obtained from human donors by blood donation and stored in a blood bank.
 There are many different blood types in humans, the ABO blood group system, and the Rhesus blood group system being the most important.
 Transfusion of blood of an incompatible blood group may cause severe, often fatal, complications, so crossmatching is done to ensure that a compatible blood product is transfused.

 Other blood products administered intravenously are platelets, blood plasma, cryoprecipitate, and specific coagulation factor concentrates.